 1 Cup Whole Wheat flour (I used normal Chapathi flour)

-1- 2 tsp Instant coffee powder ( i used Nescafe Gold)
+1- 2 teaspoon Instant coffee powder ( i used Nescafe Gold)

 - Mix hot water with instant coffee and let it rest for 2-3 minutes.
 Sift together Wheat flour and baking powder.